cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Downloading annotations

 1. To download latest annotations save all changes first.
 Press ``Open Menu`` and then ``Save Work`` button.
-There is ``Ctrl+s`` shortcut to save annotations quickly.
+There is ``Ctrl+S`` shortcut to save annotations quickly.

 2. After that press ``Open Menu`` and then ``Dump Annotation`` button.

     ![](static/documentation/images/image028.jpg)

 3. The annotation will be written into **.xml** file.
 To find the annotation file go to the directory where your browser saves downloaded files by default.
-For more information visit [.xml format page](/documentation/xml_format.html).
+For more information visit [.xml format page](./documentation/xml_format.html).

     ![](static/documentation/images/image029.jpg)

 ### Vocabulary

 **Bounding box** is an area which defines boundaries of an object.
-To specify it you need to define top left and bottom right points.
+To specify it you need to define two opposite corners.

 **Tight bounding box** is a bounding box where margin between the object inside and boundaries of the box is absent.
 By default the type of bounding box is used in most tasks but precision completely depends on an annotation task.